 Select page ▾

 Teaching & EducationWe use 'Task-Based Learning' and 'Traditional' teaching in our English language Courses.
 We have a video showing some of the teaching methods.
 Teacher contact time each week is 15 hours.
+Teaching days are Monday - Saturday inclusive, but one of these days each week will be a trip day.
+There is no teaching on a Sunday.
+Class size is not more than 14.

 'Task-Based Learning' develops the learner's speaking, listening, reading and writing skills by actively working in a group on a topic with students participating and using English as a working language.